AdobeDocs/experience-platform.en/help/segmentation/ui/audience-portal.md

 >title="Evaluation method"
 >abstract="Evaluation methods for audiences include batch, streaming, and edge."

->[!CONTEXTUALHELP]
->id="platform_segments_browse_addallsegmentstoschedule"
->title="Add all audiences to schedule"
->abstract="Enable to include all audiences evaluated using batch segmentation in the daily scheduled update.
-Disable to remove all audiences from the scheduled update."

-To open Audience Portal, select the **[!UICONTROL Browse]** tab within the Segmentation section.
-This opens up a view that lists information about the audiences in your organization and sandbox including the profile count, origin, created date, last modified date, tags, and breakdown.
+By default, Audience Portal displays a list of all the audiences in your organization and sandbox including the profile count, origin, created date, last modified date, tags, and breakdown.

 ![The browse screen is displayed.
 A list of all the audiences belonging to the organization is shown.](../images/ui/audience-portal/audience-browse.png)

+### Quick actions {#quick-actions}

 Next to each audience is an ellipsis icon.
 Selecting this displays a list of available quick actions for the audience.
 This list of actions differs, based on the audience's origin.